vives-project-xp/RainingLEDs/README.md

     </ul>
 </ul>
 <h1>Project Expansion</h1>
 As stated before, this project is a proof of concept, which is the base for a possible expansion as a bigger (human-size) box.
-In this chapter you'll find all documentation and things we noticed that can be helpfull for this.
+In this chapter you'll find all documentation and things we noticed that can be helpful for this.
 <h2>Box</h2>
 <ul>
 <li>
 Our box is in fact too small to take a picture of a full person.
 This makes is easy to replace, but is also a disadvantage since the effects would be more spectacular on a human-size box.
 So a bigger box should be one of the primary improvements this project needs.
 </li>
 <li>
-For the wood, we used mbf plates.
+For the sides of the box, we used mbf plates.
 This is a strong type of wood that can easily be drilled into, so perfect for our project.
 We used mirror foil, but it should be strong enough to carry real mirrors.
-Keep in mind this will make it a heavy construction, so replacing it wont be an option in that case.
+Keep in mind this will make it a heavy construction, so replacing it won't be an option in that case.
 </li>
 <li>
-As stated before, we didn't use real mirrors but a foil.
+As stated before, we didn't use real mirrors but a mirror foil.
 Because the LEDs are hanging in front of it, it almost gives the same effect as a real mirror.
-So this is something we could recommend!
+So this is something we would recommend!
 </li>
 </ul>
 <h2>LEDstrips</h2>